azuredemoenvironment/ade/CONTRIBUTING.md

 ## Start the ADE Shell Container

-In the terminal window, run the following commands (based on the type of shell you're using), making sure to update the ADE directory variable to be the **full path** to the `src/azuredemoenvironment/ade` repository folder:
+In the terminal window, run the appropriate commands for your shell, making sure to update the ADE directory variable to be the **full path** to the `src/azuredemoenvironment/ade` repository folder:

 ### Bash